SCOTT SIMON, Host:

 JOHNSON: The impact that the hard-nosed investigation will have on Wall Street is an open question.
 Harvey Pitt is a lawyer who represented key players in the last major insider trading scandal.

-Mr. HARVEY PITT (Attorney): The lessons that were learned in the mid '80s, a quarter of a century ago, appear either not to have been learned by a new generation of securities industry professionals or to have been forgotten by older professionals.
+HARVEY PITT: The lessons that were learned in the mid '80s, a quarter of a century ago, appear either not to have been learned by a new generation of securities industry professionals or to have been forgotten by older professionals.

 JOHNSON: But Richman of Columbia Law School says prosecutors are now making life a lot harder for traders who want to break the law by driving them away from using phones the FBI can tap.

 RICHMAN: When being a trader in securities starts making you look like a player in "The Wire," you probably might want to reconsider what you're doing.

 JOHNSON: Or to consider even more creative options to protect themselves from federal investigators.